Key takeaways:

-- Chronic inflammation plays a role in many diseases – from cardiovascular problems to diabetes.
+- Chronic inflammation plays a role in many diseases – from cardiovascular problems to diabetes

-Why inflammation can become dangerous
+Why inflammation can be dangerous

 Chronic inflammation is associated with many diseases (1):